-minimum cost tree is one which connects sources and receivers by issuing a minimum number of transmissions, rather than having a minimal edge cost as defined for traditional Minimum Steiner Trees (MSTs).
+Recently, Ruiz and Gomez-Skarmeta explored the problem of multicast routing in wireless multihop networks in which nodes are static, for example, WMNs [7].
+The authors redefine the cost of an MCT by reasoning that in a broadcast medium, the transmission of a multicast data packet from a given node to any number of its neighbors can be done with a single data transmission.
+Thus, in a wireless multihop network, the minimum cost tree is one which connects sources and receivers by issuing a minimum number of transmissions, rather than having a minimal edge cost as defined for traditional minimum Steiner trees (MSTs).
 In other words, the tree contains a minimum number of multicast forwarding nodes.
-The authors show that a Steiner tree typically needs a higher number of transmissions than their proposed Minimum Number of transmissions Trees (MNTs).
+The authors show that a Steiner tree typically requires a higher number of transmissions than their proposed minimum number of transmission trees (MNTs).

-Figure 1 shows an example of a multicast group having four receivers and the three different routing trees constructed using the shortest path tree, the minimum Steiner tree, and the minimum number of transmissions tree algorithms.
+Figure 1 shows an example of a multicast group having four receivers and the three different routing trees constructed using the SPT, the MST, and the MNT algorithms.
 The example illustrates the typical characteristic of each kind of tree.
-Assuming that the cost of every edge is one unit, the SPT provides the shortest average path length (2.25 hops); the MST has the lowest cost (5 units); the MNT contains the least number of forwarding nodes (2 nodes), and requires the least number of transmissions per packet (3 transmissions/packet, including the transmission by the source S).
+Assuming that the cost of every edge is one unit, the SPT provides the shortest average path length (2.25 hops); the MST has the lowest cost (5 units); the MNT contains the least number of forwarding nodes (two nodes) and requires the least number of transmissions per packet (three transmissions/packet, including the transmission by the source S).

-Ruiz and Gomez-Skarmeta demonstrated that the problem of computing MNTs is NP-complete and proposed enhanced heuristics to approximate such trees [7].
+Ruiz and Gomez-Skarmeta demonstrated that the problem of computing MNTs is NPcomplete and proposed enhanced heuristics to approximate such trees [7].
 They presented experimental results that show that the MNT algorithm offers the least number of transmissions compared with the MST and the SPT algorithms.
-On the other hand, the mean path lengths given by the MST and the MNT algorithms are longer than that by the SPT algorithm, as expected.
-However, the presented experimental results do not indicate how the multicast groups perform in terms of packet loss rate (or packet delivery ratio) - the true performance measure of a multicast session - or end-to-end delay - an important performance metric for realtime multicast applications such as distribution of stock quotes, distributed interactive games and tele-conferencing.
+On the other hand, the mean path lengths given by the MST and the MNT algorithms are longer than those given by the SPT algorithm, as expected.
+However, the presented experimental results do not indicate how the multicast groups perform in terms of packet loss rate (or packet delivery ratio) - the true performance measure of a multicast session - or endto-end delay - an important performance metric for real-time multicast applications, such as distribution of stock quotes, distributed interactive games, and teleconferencing.

-One could argue that SPTs are best in an environment where the network topology is unknown and the multicast members may be geographically distributed over a very large area, such as the Internet.
-In a WMN where the topology is known and the network size is much smaller (e.g., less than 500 nodes), MCTs such as Steiner trees or MNTs are no longer difficult to implement, and could potentially offer better performance because they typically consume less bandwidth than SPTs.
+One could argue that SPTs are best in an environment where the network topology is unknown, and the multicast members may be geographically distributed over a very large area, such as the Internet.
+In a WMN, where the topology is known and the network size is much smaller (e.g., less than 500 nodes), MCTs such as Steiner trees or MNTs are no longer difficult to implement and could potentially offer better performance, because they typically consume less bandwidth than SPTs.
 On the other hand, MCT algorithms produce longer paths than SPT algorithms.
-In a wireless multi-hop network, the longer the path, the higher the probability that a packet will be lost due to packet collision or congestion, resulting in a throughput reduction.
+In a wireless multihop network, the longer the path, the higher the probability that a packet will be lost due to packet collision or congestion, resulting in a throughput reduction.
 One could thus infer that SPTs could achieve higher throughput than MCTs.
 In short, it is not clear how the performance of SPTs and MCTs in a wireless multihop network compares.